devops-int/web-realestate-project/README.md

-Used technologies Python, Django, HTML, CSS, SQLite.
+Used technologies in the project: Python, Django, HTML, CSS, SQLite.